 If our suggestion to turn away from media that degrades or otherwise hurts you is just not enough for you, consider your fierce influence as an advocate for women.
 When you come across a company’s advertising that fuels female insecurity or a magazine that objectifies women even as it claims to empower them, speak up!
 Blogging your disapproval is a great start, and so is posting links to news stories that reveal harmful ideals on social networking sites.
-Join the more than 10,000 of us on Facebook for regular links to share and continue this conversation!
+Join way more than 15,000 of us on Facebook for regular links to share and continue this conversation!
 If you’d like to go a step further, write to and/or call your local cable company, network TV station, newspaper and any other media outlet perpetuating harmful messages.
 Make your voice heard – you will not be alone in doing so.

 This blog post is a condensed version of a paper written and presented by Lexie Kite for the 2011 National Communication Association Conference, which took Top Prize in the Women’s Studies Division.